 - The minimum clearance between top rails if a railing is present.

-Before running the graph, ensure all stairs to be evaluated have a top rail and that the top rail profile has a parameter called ‘Radius’ or ‘Diameter’.
+Before running the graph, ensure all stairs to be evaluated have a top rail.
+The top rail profile must have a parameter called either ‘Radius’ or ‘Diameter’.
 Note that if both parameters exist in the model, the graph will need to be run twice, one for each parameter to ensure all railings are checked.
 If there is only one railing on the stair, the graph assumes it is the inner railing and will look for the perimeter walls to check the minimum clearance.

 - Define the ‘Max. riser height’.